Garmin HRM-TRI Review

 The companies most likely, in the future, to produce a directly competing and compatible swim-enabled HRM are 4iiii (Viiiiva) and WAHOO FITNESS (TICKR-X).
 I would imagine that those two companies would be very close to being able to market that functionality through a firmware release if that was their chosen way forwards.
 I don’t know if that is their chosen way forwards.

-Apparently it is possible for competitor products to adhere to the Garmin standard for this.
+Apparently adhering to the CACHING standard is possible for competitor products to adhere to the Garmin standard for this.
+2018 sees the Scosche Rhythm 24 which claims to support that.

 If you place any ANT+ HRM REALLY close to a FENIX3, EPIX or 920XT then those watches do now show (but not record) HR data in POOL SWIM or OPENWATER SWIM or TRIATHLON modes.
 This needs to be on the same wrist as the Garmin watch.
 So a HR-wrist-band like a MIO FUSE or LINK will ‘work’ in the sense that it is possible to get data to display on a 920XT underwater.
 However the FUSE does not cache data in a way that is compatible, so when communication is lost then there would be no HR that the 920XT will ever be able to retrieve.